-A typical coffee cherry will contain two beans which are flat on either side (type I).
+A typical coffee cherry will contain two beans that are flat on either side (type I).
 However, in rare situations, only one of the seeds becomes fertilized leaving just one oval seed known as a “peaberry” (type II).

 Want to learn more take a look at this article – What is Peaberry Coffee?

 Kona peaberries make up only 5% of the bean grown in the region.
-Simply put, out of every 100 bags of Kona coffee beans, just 5 of those bags are are going to be Peaberry!
+Simply put, out of every 100 bags of Kona coffee beans, just 5 of those bags are going to be Peaberry!

 What Are The Kona Grades?